The Company is highly rated for its sustainability initiatives and has been selected as a constituent of the following ESG indices.

-Recognized under the 2022 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category (White 500)]
+Recognized under the 2023 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category]

-In March 2022, J. Front Retailing was recognized under the 2022 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category (White 500)], which is jointly run by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi.
+In March 2023, J. Front Retailing was recognized under the 2023 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category], which is jointly run by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi.
 Under the Certified Health & Productivity Management Outstanding Organizations Recognition Program, the METI and the Nippon Kenko Kaigi jointly recognize outstanding enterprises engaging in efforts for health and productivity management.

-Rated four stars in the 5th “Nikkei Smart Work Management Survey”
+Rated four stars in “the 6th NIKKEI Smart Work Management Survey”

 The survey was initiated by Nikkei Inc. in 2017 covering listed companies and leading unlisted companies across Japan.
 It defines the initiatives that maximize the performance of the organization in three areas including diverse and flexible work styles, the systems that create new businesses and market development strengths as the “Smart Work Management.”
-Companies are evaluated in these three areas and the management foundation including corporate governance and rated out of five stars.
+Companies are evaluated in these three areas and rated out of five stars.